materiaraiding/materiaraiding-old/tea.md

 It should be noted that anyone who stands in the ice puddle will take lethal damage, so steer clear.

-{: .note }
+{: .tanks }
 As the ice puddle expands, the **intial** AoE marker itself does not need to overlap with the tornado - just as long as it hits the tornado after the ice grows.
-This will prevent the tank from accidentally getting too close to the tornado, which will result in being knocked back.
+This will prevent you from accidentally getting too close to the tornado, which will result in being knocked back.

 The OT will then run over the 2 invisible mines with kitchen sinked mitigations.
 Each mine will inflict heavy AoE damage, so everyone else should steer clear.